Research Milestones

 HA published the 2012-2014 Research Report.

-HA formally partners with the Hydrocephalus Clinical Research Network (HCRN.org), a collaboration of multiple research institutions working to dramatically improve the lives of children suffering from hydrocephalus. [link to The Clinical Networks]
+HA formally partners with the Hydrocephalus Clinical Research Network (HCRN), a collaboration of multiple research institutions working to dramatically improve the lives of children suffering from hydrocephalus.

 “Hydrocephalus” is included as a category in the NIH RePORTER, making hydrocephalus funding dollars by the government transparent to the public.

-The HA Research Conference, Opportunities in Hydrocephalus Research: Pathways to Better Outcomes, co-sponsored by NIH and Seattle Children’s Hospital, is held in Seattle, WA.
-See our Conferences & Workshops
+Our Research Conference, Opportunities in Hydrocephalus Research: Pathways to Better Outcomes, co-sponsored by NIH and Seattle Children’s Hospital is held in Seattle, WA.
+The conference brings together the leading medical and scientific professionals involved in hydrocephalus treatment and research.

 2013

-HA partners with the Rudi Schulte Research Institute (RSRI) to award a $1M in Discovery Science Award Grants See our Past Grantees & Programs
+HA partners with the Rudi Schulte Research Institute (RSRI) to award a $1M in Discovery Science Award Grants.

 2014